This tutorial covers the following topics:

 If you have a WordPress, Drupal or Joomla-based website, you can benefit from the NGINX-powered Dynamic Cache, part of the SuperCacher tool.
 This tutorial explains how the Dynamic Cache works and how to enable and flush it.

 The Dynamic Cache purpose is to cache all resources on your site even if they are dynamically generated.
 For example, if you have a Joomla website, your images and other multimedia will be static but your articles will be stored in the application database.

 The Dynamic Cache stores entire pages of your website in the server RAM.
-This means that only the first visitor will load the entire content from the database and all the rest will get the page output directly from the server's memory which is much faster.
+This means that only the first visitor will load the entire content from the database and the next visitors will get the page output directly from the server's memory which is much faster.

-Currently, the Dynamic Cache service supports three applications - Joomla version, WordPress and Drupal.
+Currently, the Dynamic Cache level supports three applications - Joomla version, WordPress and Drupal.

 How to enable the Dynamic Cache?

 First, you need to download the appropriate plugin for your application.
-On the Dynamic Cache tab, you will see a list of the installed applications on your account.
+In the Dynamic Cache tab of the SuperCacher cPanel tool, you will see a list of the installed applications on your account.
 Next to each one of them, you will find a button to download the appropriate plugin.